 2. To keep it simple I based all further calculation on the following:

 - a) On average, periods last 4 days (1).

 - b) The American College of Obstetricians estimates that the average number of disposable items used per period day lies between 3 and 6 items (2).
-So I kept the mean number of 4.5 items for my calculations.
+So I kept the median number of 4.5 items for my calculations.

 - c) This leads to an average of 216 tampons per year per person.

 - d) To all of those with actual four day periods: I envy you!
 So, now that the base is set, let’s dive deeper into the Menstrual-Health-Cost-Index-Formula:

 The results show how many percent of the GDP per capita would, on average, be spent for purchasing tampons for a very average consumption of period items, e.g. in Australia it is 0.07% (which is one of the lowest values) whereas in Kenya it is 1.94% and in Nepal even more than 5%.
 Check out the following map: The darker the color red is, the higher the percentage of an average annual supply of tampons relative to the GDP per country.
 Otherwise said: The more expensive the cost is compared to the general economic performance of the country, the darker the red.

 Menstrual Health Cost Index per Country: The darker the color red, the higher the cost of an average annual supply of tampons relative to the GDP per country.
 The map shows that for all low-income countries (Kenya, Uganda, Nepal) the cost for a yearly supply of tampons is proportionally higher than in middle and high-income countries.

 What's the average cost of a yearly supply of pads?